 John has testified before a number of House and Senate committees on topics as diverse as improving the funding of defined benefit pension plans, the value of automatic enrollment and escalation, reducing the leakage of funds from 401(k)-type plans, steps that should be taken to improve retirement and pension programs for women and minorities, and how to improve the information that the public receives about Social Security programs.

+Before joining Heritage, John worked on Capitol Hill for four US Representatives, two Democrats and two Republicans.
 In the private sector, John was a Vice President specializing in public policy development at The Chase Manhattan Bank in New York.
-In addition, he worked for three years as Director of Legislative Affairs at the National Association of Federal Credit Unions, and worked as a senior legislative consultant for the Washington law firm of Manatt, Phelps & Phillips.
+In addition, he worked as Director of Legislative Affairs at the National Association of Federal Credit Unions, and worked as a Senior Legislative Consultant for the Washington law firm of Manatt, Phelps & Phillips.